mosesmrima/solidity-error-handling-gas-benchmark/README.md

 ## Recommendations

 **For Efficiency:**
+- `Custom errors with no parameters` for simple checks: When you need to handle errors efficiently, custom errors with no parameters are a great option since you can get descriptive with the custom error name.

 - `require` with no message: This method is the most gas-efficient when performing simple checks.
 It doesn’t involve any extra data, such as a custom error message, reducing both gas and bytecode size.
-- Custom errors with no parameters for simple checks: When you need to handle errors efficiently, custom errors with no parameters are a great option since you can get descriptive with the custom error name.
+How ever this is discourage since it doesn't prvide any context on the error therefore not recomended on production codebases.

 **For Debugging:**
-- Custom errors with parameters for more context: For more complex scenarios or when you need additional context during debugging, custom errors with parameters are an excellent choice.
-They provide relevant details (like the available and required balance), which can help with troubleshooting and understanding failure conditions.
+- `Custom errors with parameters` for more context: For more complex scenarios or when you need additional context during debugging, custom errors with parameters are an excellent choice.
+They provide relevant details, which can help with troubleshooting and understanding failure conditions.

 **Avoid:**
-- `require` with custom message strings: Although helpful for debugging, `require` with custom message strings is less efficient due to the additional gas cost required to store and handle the message strings.
+- `require with custom message strings`: Although helpful for debugging, `require` with custom message strings is less efficient due to the additional gas cost required to store and handle the message strings.
 These should be avoided in favor of custom errors or simple `require` statements when efficiency is a priority.

 ## Visualizations